Ara Board members

 Bryn chairs local manufacturing groups and has served on the board of an Industry Training Organisation since 2014, giving back to an industry that has given him and his family so much.

-Maryanne’s other governance roles have included: RNZRSA; the Tourism Industry Association; the Otago Southland Employers Association; the Aviation, Tourism and Travel Training Organisation; and the Hospitality Standards Institute.
+Other governance roles have included a Ministerial appointment to the Establishment Board of the New Zealand Institute of Skills and Technology, RNZRSA, Tourism Industry Association, Southland Otago Employers Association, Aviation Tourism and Travel Training Organisation, and the Hospitality Standards Institute.

 Murray Bain is a Northland-based company director involved across a range of sectors.
 He is Deputy Chair NorthTec, Deputy Chair of TSB Bank and Chair of TAS, a DHB shared services company.
 He has previously filled a wide range of director roles including Chair of the Open Polytechnic.

 He has previously been the CEO of the Ministry of Science and Innovation, CEO of the Foundation for Research, Science and Technology, Assistant Governor in the RBNZ, Chief Operating Officer with ACC and Head of Banking for Trust Bank NZ.

 Murray is a Chartered Fellow of the Institute of Directors and holds a Masters in Commerce (Economics) from Canterbury University.